Wi-Fi

 • Android.bp

-The above directories also contain code that remains outside the modular system component and in its current location, for instance:
+The preceding directories also contain code that remains outside the modular system component and in its current location, for example:

 • wificond interface (classes in package android.net.wifi.nl80211, for example, WifiNl80211Manager)